Microscopic Traffic Models, Accidents, and Insurance Losses: Application

 \textbf{Driving Configuration.} Vehicles in a fleet $\Phi$ are of the same type.
 Various characteristics can be varied in SUMO; we focus on \emph{maximal speed} $v_\mathrm{max}$, \emph{maximal acceleration} $a_\mathrm{max}>0$, and \emph{time headway} $\zeta>0$.
 The time headway is the distance which is kept to the preceding vehicle measured in time, i.e., a velocity weighted safety distance.
 We refer to a fixed selection of driving characteristics as a \emph{driving configuration}.

-In our case studies, we will vary the driving configuration for all vehicles in the fleet $\Phi$ and keep all other vehicles as originally introduced\footnote{We use the implementation of an Intelligent Driver Model without any speed deviation that does not include further random effects.
-We refer to \url{sumo.dlr.de/docs/Simulation/Randomness.html} for any random effects in SUMO.}.
+In our case studies, we will vary the driving configuration for all vehicles in the fleet $\Phi$ and keep all other vehicles as originally introduced; we use the implementation of an Intelligent Driver Model without any speed deviation that does not include further random effects.
 A driving configuration of vehicles in fleet $\Phi$ is denoted by $\xi=(v_\mathrm{max},a_\mathrm{max},\zeta)$.
-Specifically, we consider\footnote{The specific choices are inspired by the following considerations: The implemented road speed limit in Wildau is \unit[50]{km/h} which is approximately \unit[13.9]{m/s}.
-Vehicles in the original Wildau scenario have a maximal acceleration of \unit[0.8]{m/s$^2$}, while SUMO's default value is \unit[2.6]{m/s$^2$}.
-Similarly, SUMO's default time headway is \unit[1.0]{s}.}:
+Specifically, we consider :

 The configurations $1,2,3$ increase in terms of ``aggressiveness'' from driving slowly with a large headway to fast with a small headway -- with two options $a$ and $b$ for the maximal acceleration.